espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Sure Feet.md

 # Sure Feet
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 Whether keeping your balance or climbing, your feet easily find purchase.
 If you roll a success on an Acrobatics check to [[Balance]] or an Athletics check to[[Climb]], you get a critical success instead.
-You're not [[Off-Guard]] when you attempt to Balance or Climb.
+You're not [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] when you attempt to Balance or Climb.